-- Delaware Load Forecast Assumptions: - 2012 PJM forecast for DPL Zone adjusted for efficiency - The DPL Zone consists of 9 Maryland counties, 3 Delaware counties and 2 Virginia Counties and the EE forecast was assembled using each of the individual state goals for consumption (energy) reductions and peak demand reduction. - The Delaware forecast was based on a hard 15% reduction from 2007 numbers by 2015.
-Delaware assumed an additional 5% over the period 2016-2025 for a maximum 20% efficiency and stable to 2030 - The Maryland forecast was based on an estimated 15% per capita reduction from a 2007 base year and included the same 5% additional beyond the 2015 time frame, stable 2025 thru 2030. - The Virginia forecast was based on the state's voluntary goal of 10% use reduction by 2022 with continuing moderate increase to 2025 and stable to 2030.
-While Virginia may not have intended its goal to apply to peak demand, the Virginia portion was only 47 MWs at maximum contribution. - Individual State starting points were established based on an allocation of the PJM forecast by population which assumes a similar diversity of customer classes.
-Actual state forecasts are not available. - Maryland population was estimated from historic growth patterns and reductions were applied on a per capita basis, consistent with their legislation. - Each of the states will take the actions necessary to achieve their stated goals and EE will not suddenly stop at 2015, but is anticipated to slow dramatically as less opportunity will be available. - The state goals are separate from the EE that PJM has qualified in its base capacity auctions since the PJM forecast does not yet include public policy goals.
+- Delaware Load Forecast Assumptions: - 2012 PJM forecast for DPL Zone adjusted for efficiency - The DPL Zones of 3 Delaware counties and 2 Virginia Counties used assumptions for an EE forecast using the individual state goals for consumption (energy) reductions and peak demand reduction for DE and VA counties. - The Delaware forecast was based on a hard 15% reduction from 2007 numbers by 2015.
+Delaware assumed an additional 5% over the period 2016-2025 for a maximum 20% efficiency and stable to 2030 - The Virginia forecast was based on the state's voluntary goal of 10% use reduction by 2022 with continuing moderate increase to 2025 and stable to 2030.While Virginia may not have intended its goal to apply to peak demand, the Virginia portion was only 47 MWs at maximum contribution. - Individual State starting points were established based on an allocation of the PJM forecast by population which assumes a similar diversity of customer classes.
+Actual state forecasts are not available. - Each of the states will take the actions necessary to achieve their stated goals and EE will not suddenly stop at 2015, but is anticipated to slow dramatically as less opportunity will be available. - The state goals are separate from the EE that PJM has qualified in its base capacity auctions since the PJM forecast does not yet include public policy goals.